WGBH/django-model-gatekeeper/README.md

 2. `publish_status` (controlled vocabulary, default = None) - this has 4 possible values:

     * None = has never been published
     * 0 = "use live_as_of" date to determine if the object is available to the public
     * 1 = "always on" - hard-wired to be always available to the public
     * -1 = "permanently off" - hard-wired to NEVER be available to the public

-You set the `publish_status` and `live_as_of` values through the Admin
+You set the `publish_status` and `live_as_of` values through the Admin.

 ## View Code